What Is Organic Farming?

 - Long transition for certification: Crops must be grown on organically farmed land for three years before they can be labeled organic and priced accordingly.
 This means farmers bear the costs of transition during those three years without being able to charge commensurate prices.

 Sustainability and Organic Farming

 Sustainability is a term that is often associated with organic farming, but it a distinct concept.
 The National Organic Program (NOP), part of the USDA, develops standards for organic farming, but these standards don't cover the maximum extent of sustainable farming practices.
 There is no consensus on whether or not sustainable practices are a necessary component of organic farming, further contributing to the lack of a universal definition.

 The USDA website states that sustainable agriculture is a term that defies definition, while also noting that it has sparked "innovative thinking" within the industry.
 The 1990 Farm Bill, as reported by the USDA, states that sustainability should have a long-term goal of:

-- Sustaining the economic viability of farm operations;
+- Supporting and maintaining the economic viability of farm operations

-- Enhancing the quality of life for farmers and society as a whole.
+- Raising the quality of life for farmers, their families, and society

 Numerous U.S. states, regions, and local farmers have additional organic farming standards in place that exceed basic NOP standards.
 Additionally, other countries have established organic farming standards that differ from U.S. standards.